alvelvis/Julgamento/README.md

 	$ sh install_julgamento.sh

-4) Then, whenever you intend to run Julgamento locally, run the command below and it will also auto-update when necessary if cloned the repo using Git:
+4) Then, whenever you intend to run Julgamento locally, run the command below and it will also auto-update when necessary if you cloned the repo using Git:

 	$ sh run_julgamento.sh